PhD Admissions Requirements and Procedures

 Applicants must include GPAs for all current and completed degree programs.
 If the applicant's school does not use any scoring system or only provides grades at the end of the degree program, please note this in the second free text field of the Academic History section of the application.

 Applicants whose school's scoring system does not use the 4.0 scale should enter the original GPA and GPA scale (e.g., a scale of 1-30 or 1-100) as it appears on your transcript.
-Do NOT convert your GPA to a 4.0 scale if it's reported on a different scale.
+Do NOT convert your GPA to a 4.0 scale if it is reported on a different scale.

 IMPORTANT: Please note that it can take 2-3 weeks for your official test scores to arrive from ETS.
 In addition, the department cannot see or access these scores until approximately two weeks after you have submitted your online application.
 Finally, the test score status in your checklist (viewable after submission of the application) may take an additional 10 business days to change to "official".
 Applications will be considered complete with unofficial scores, although no offers of admission can be made without receipt of official scores.

-GRE General Test (gre.org): Applicants must take the Graduate Record Examination (GRE) General Test administered by the Educational Testing Service (ETS).
+GRE General Test (gre.org): Applicants are required to take the Graduate Record Examination (GRE) General Test administered by the Educational Testing Service (ETS).
 Applicants who already hold a PhD degree from an accredited institution may request a waiver for the general test (see below).

-Applicants wishing to submit an application for matriculation in 2024 must be able to provide at least self-reported (unofficial) test scores for the verbal and quantitative sections of the GRE general test by the Statistics Department's PhD application deadline.
+Applicants must be able to provide at least self-reported (unofficial) test scores for the verbal and quantitative sections of the GRE general test by the Statistics Department's PhD application deadline.
 All official score reports must be sent electronically by ETS to Stanford University.
 Our institution code number for ETS reporting is 4704.
 No department number is required.
 Test scores may be no older than five years, dating back from the Statistics Department's PhD application deadline.
 The GMAT is not accepted as a substitute for the GRE.

 Applications will be processed using the self-reported (unofficial) test scores.
 If you submit your online application before you have taken the test, you may add the scores later, as long as it is still prior to the Statistics Department's PhD application deadline.
 Offers of admission are contingent on receipt of the official scores.

 While we have not established any particular GRE score necessary for admission, the average General GRE percentile scores of recently admitted applicants are Verbal 92%, Quantitative 94% and Analytical Writing 83%.
-If you submit results from more than one eligible test date we will consider the higher of the scores.
+If you submit results from more than one eligible test date, the highest score from each section will be considered.

 If you have already earned a PhD degree, or your PhD studies are in progress when you apply and your degree will be conferred prior to your intended start quarter, you may request a GRE General Test waiver by emailing stat-admissions-PhD [at] lists.stanford.edu (stat-admissions-PhD[at]lists[dot]stanford[dot]edu) with the following information and attaching an unofficial copy of your PhD transcript: full name, institution attended, degree earned, and degree conferral date.
 Use the subject heading "GRE General Test Waiver Request".